 Independent and Dependent Variables

 In a research experiment, we strive to study whether changes in one thing cause changes in another.
 To achieve this, we must pay attention to two important variables, or things that can be changed, in any experimental study: the independent variable and the dependent variable.
 An independent variable is manipulated or controlled by the experimenter.
 In a well-designed experimental study, the independent variable is the only important difference between the experimental and control groups.
-In our example of how violent television programs affect children’s display of violent behavior, the independent variable is the type of program—violent or nonviolent—viewed by participants in the study (Figure 3).
+In our example of how technology use in the classroom affects learning, the independent variable is the type of learning by participants in the study (Figure 2.17).
 A dependent variable is what the researcher measures to see how much effect the independent variable had.
-In our example, the dependent variable is the number of violent acts displayed by the experimental participants.
+In our example, the dependent variable is the learning exhibited by our participants.

 We expect that the dependent variable will change as a function of the independent variable.
 In other words, the dependent variable depends on the independent variable.
 A good way to think about the relationship between the independent and dependent variables is with this question: What effect does the independent variable have on the dependent variable?
 Returning to our example, what effect does watching a half hour of violent television programming or nonviolent television programming have on the number of incidents of physical aggression displayed on the playground?

 Selecting and Assigning Experimental Participants